toggl/komposable-architecture/README.md

 - **Store** The central hub of the application.
 Contains the whole state of the app, handles the dispatched actions passing them to the reducers and fires Effects.
 - **State** The single source of truth for the whole app.
 This data class will be probably empty when the application start and will be filled after every action.
 - **Reducers** Reducers are pure functions that take the state and an action and produce a new state.
 Simple as that.
 They optionally result in an array of Effects that will asynchronously dispatch further actions.
 All business logic should reside in them.
 - **Effects** As mentioned, Reducers optionally produce these after handling an action.
-They are classes that return an optional effect.
+They are classes that return an optional action.
 All the effects emitted from a reducer will be batched, meaning the state change will only be emitted once all actions are dispatched.
 - **Subscriptions** Subscriptions are emitting actions based on some underling observable API and/or state changes.

 There's one global `Store` and one `AppState`.
 But we can *view* into the store to get sub-stores that only work on one part of the state.
 More on that later.

-There's also one main `Reducer` but multiple sub-reducers that handle a limited set of actions and only a part of the state.
+There's also one main `Reducer` and multiple sub-reducers that handle a limited set of actions and only a part of the state.
 Those reducers are then *pulled back* and *combined* into the main reducer.

 ## 🔎 Getting into the weeds